weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ### An object

-You can use the [`nearObject` parameter](../api/graphql/vector-search-parameters.md#nearobject) to find objects most similar to an existing Weaviate object, by specifying the object ID (e.g. `56b9449e-65db-5df4-887b-0a4773f52aa7`).
+You can use the [`nearObject` parameter](../api/graphql/vector-search-parameters.md#nearobject) to find objects most similar to an existing Weaviate object.
+To do so, specify the object ID (e.g. `56b9449e-65db-5df4-887b-0a4773f52aa7`) as shown below.

 :::tip How to retrieve object IDs
 See [this section](./basics.md#retrieve-the-object-id)